felixniemeyer/av-controls/readme.md

 # AV-Controls
+AV-Controls makes it easy to create a web UI in a dedicated tab for sending control signals to your web app.

-Use the ReceiverBuilder to easily specify a touch controller UI that runs in a separate tab.
+Use the ReceiverBuilder from this package to easily specify a touch controller UI that runs in a separate tab.

-# Get started

-This provides a sender and a receiver class for tabs to send control signals for audio and visual stuff.

 ```ts
 // import the controls and meters you'd like to use